 The purpose of the action is to correct the literature and to alert readers.
 It is not intended to punish the author(s).

 The responsibility of guiding an investigation of misconduct or honest error is with the editor of the journal concerned.
 Authors and reviewers will take part in the investigation.
 The editor will decide on the form to best correct the scholarly record.
 Guiding principles are COPE's Retraction Guidelines and other accepted scholarly principles.

-If final action originates from an author's request, the author will not be charged for it.
+If final action originates from an author's request, SCIRP will help to process it without extra charges.
 If the measures taken (e.g. a retraction) were not initiated by the author(s) or are even taken without mutual agreement, the author(s) will not be financially compensated and Article Processing Charges (APC) will not be reimbursed.